Exohayvan/atsuko/commands/README.md

 Usage:
 `!xp` or `!xp @member`

-## removexp

-Remove a user from the xp database

-Usage:
-`Bot Owner Command`

 ## leaderboard

 Check a servers leaderboard, can take a while sometimes.

 Usage:
 `!leaderboard`

-## rexp

-Recalculate the xp of everyone!

-Usage:
-`Bot Owner Command`

 ## lock